populse_mia.user_interface.data_browser package¶

 - add_rows(rows)[source]¶

-Insert rows if they are not already in the table.
+Insert rows into the table if they don’t already exist.

 - Parameters: